-Know the firm and the office in which you are interviewing.
+Know the firm and the office in which you’re interviewing.
 Identify what draws you most to the firm and be prepared to talk about your interests with your interviewers.
-Request a copy of your schedule the day before the interview and research your interviewers by looking them up on the website or on LinkedIn.
+Request a copy of your schedule the day before the interview and research your interviewers by looking them up on the firm’s website or on LinkedIn.
 Other helpful online resources include nalpdirectory.com, vault.com, chambers-associate.com

 Read up on different interviewing techniques.
-Firms use many styles, but behavioral interviewing is gaining popularity.
+Firms use many styles, including behavioral interviewing.

 Prepare your questions in advance and be ready to discuss the following:

-- Personal background: Your previous employment history, notable accomplishments and why you decided to attend law school.
+- Personal background.
+Share your previous employment history, notable accomplishments and why you decided to attend law school.

-- Educational background: The courses you have enjoyed most and least and why, how those courses led to your interest in the firm, your participation in journals or organizations, and how your education has prepared you to work in a law firm environment.
+- Educational background.
+Highlight the courses you have enjoyed most and least and why, how those courses led to your interest in the firm, your participation in journals or organizations, and how your education has prepared you to work in a law firm.

-- Career objectives: Factors which are of most importance to you as you evaluate firms and why you have chosen private practice or a specific type of law.
+- Career objectives.
+Consider the most important factors to you as you evaluate firms, and why you have chosen private practice or a specific type of law.

 Weighing your options

 Be transparent.
 Let the recruiting staff know which factors are playing into your offer decision so they can offer assistance as you gather the information you need to help make your decision.
-If you did not have a chance to meet with someone you wanted to meet with—for example a junior attorney or someone in a particular practice group—now is the time to ask!
+If you didn’t have a chance to meet with someone you wanted to meet with – for example, a junior attorney or someone in a particular practice group – now is the time to ask!

 Connect with former summer associates and alums.
 Get to know students who recently summered at the firm.
 The recruiting staff can help initiate that contact if you ask.
 Another great resource when considering multiple offers are law school alumni.

 Keep the lines of communication open.
-Do not let your offer expire without informing the firm of your decision.
+Don’t let your offer expire without informing the firm of your decision.